 Jimmy, a 3-year-old neutered male American Pit Bull, was diagnosed with an infection of the heartworm parasite (Dirofilaria immitis).

 Heartworm is a serious and potentially fatal condition.
-The parasite lives in the heart, lungs and surrounding blood vessels, and can cause severe lung disease, heart failure and organ damage.
+The parasite lives in the heart, lungs and surrounding blood vessels, and can cause severe lung disease, heart failure, and organ damage.
 According to the American Heartworm Society guidelines, treatment includes injections to kill the worms and additional medications that help improve the chances of treatment success and reduce the incidence of side effects.
 Treatment protocols last weeks to months, depending on the patient’s condition.
-During this time it is essential that the dog’s activity be minimized.
+During this time it is essential that the dog’s activity is minimized.
 Cage rest and drastically restricted exercise during this period can decrease the chances of fatal complications from treatment1.

 Despite the importance of complete rest after treatment, it is generally very difficult to restrict the activity of a dog for weeks or months.
 Various client education tools are employed by veterinarians, but their true effectiveness is questionable.